CS540-22/projectPitches/ShellCopilot.md

 * Enhance prediction with additional context: history, working directory, PATH, return status, git context
 * Show your work: Get a natural language description of commands
 * Proceed with caution!: Display a warning in your powershell for potentially destructive commands.
 Get a natural language justification as to why.
+* Break it down: Summarize verbose documentation or logs.